Trincomalee The East, Sri Lanka Travel Guide

 Consider comprehensive medical evacuation coverage for unforeseen events.
 World Nomads, SafetyWing, Insubuy offer options.

 Sri Lanka’s currency is the Sri Lankan Rupee (LKR).
 Exchange rates change, so checking the current rate before and during your trip is wise.
-In early 2024, about 300-330 LKR was 1 USD.
+In early 2024, roughly 300-330 LKR was 1 USD.
 Currency can be exchanged at Bandaranaike International Airport (BIA) upon arrival.
 While convenient for immediate needs, airport exchange rates often fall below those at Trincomalee banks.

 Approximate daily costs for different travel styles, excluding major international flights.